-Sometimes people mistakenly believe they can simply show up in court and competently handle their own misdemeanor criminal case or handle their own divorce without hiring an attorney.
+Sometimes people mistakenly believe they can simply show up in court and competently handle their own misdemeanor criminal case or handle their own divorce or other legal problem without hiring an attorney.
 Many people do not realize in advance that it is not the judge's job to give you legal advice, to explain the law or the rules of evidence or legal procedure to you or to help you intelligently present your case to the judge or to a jury.

 If you do not understand courtroom procedure and the rules of evidence, you run the risk of really harming your case.
-For example, if you do not understand all the topics that should be covered in a divorce decree, you will almost certainly mess it up if you try to draft your own divorce decree or if you try to use a form that you found on the internet or elsewhere.
+For example, if you do not understand all the topics that should be covered in a divorce decree, you will almost certainly mess it up if you try to draft your own divorce decree or if you try to use a form that you found on the internet or somewhere else.

 As an example, I have seen divorce decrees that did not include a geographical restriction that required the custodial parent to live in a certain location after the divorce.
 Do you really mean to give your former spouse the right to live anywhere in the country or anywhere on the planet with your children?
 How often will you get to see your children if your former spouse and the children suddenly move to Utah or to Florida or to Switzerland?

 You can almost certainly put a geographical restriction in the divorce decree even if the custodial parent would rather not have one, but you have to know that in advance and insist upon it before the decree gets signed by the judge.
 If you do not get the geographical restriction added before the final decree gets signed, it will be difficult to get a judge to add a geographic restriction later.